gonzales-node/wardenprotocol/docs/developer-docs/docs/learn/oracle-services.md

 ## Slinky

 Warden integrates with [x/oracle](/learn/warden-protocol-modules/external-modules#xoracle) – an external module by **Skip Protocol**.
-This module provides accces to [Slinky](https://skip-protocol-docs.netlify.app/slinky/overview) – an oracle service offering mostly price data.
+This module provides access to [Slinky](https://skip-protocol-docs.netlify.app/slinky/overview) – an oracle service offering mostly price data.

 Key features of Warden's integration with Slinky include the following: